ericchase-library/ts-library/README.md

 This folder is produced during the normal build process and would contain the final compiled/bundled source code.

 For this library project, build tools v1 compiled the TypeScript files into JavaScript files to produce a pure JavaScript library.
 However, I didn't find the resulting library easy to use.
-It's much easier to simply copy a template project and build from the TypeScript library instead. ~~I may write a compiler processor compatible with build tools v2 later.~~ I somewhat did.
+It's much easier to simply copy a template project and build from the TypeScript library instead.

 **Note:**